-All these tiles are made in my Bremerton, Washington studio, which overlooks my garden of perennial and vegetable beds and a sloping bank planted with Pacific Northwest natives.
-I find the antics of the resident songbirds, northern flickers, owls, squirrels and mountain beavers both charming and challenging, but ultimately inspiring on a daily basis.
+All these tiles and artwork are made in my Bremerton, Washington, studio, which overlooks my garden of perennial and vegetable beds and a sloping bank planted with Pacific Northwest natives.
+I find the antics of the resident bees, bats, songbirds, northern flickers, owls, and squirrels both charming and challenging, but ultimately inspiring on a daily basis.
 I love being outside and tending the garden with my hands in the soil; I guess it comes as no surprise that I have discovered a way to keep my hands in the soil through my work.
 My tiles are my way of sharing with others my joy of being in nature.

-My technique with woodcarving tools, directly influenced by woodblock and linoleum printmaking, give the work a unique style and add unrivaled depth, texture and liveliness not replicated by other tile making methods.
-In all, it is a thirty step process, all by hand (no molds are used), that takes from six to eight weeks to complete.
+My technique with woodcarving tools, directly influenced by woodblock and linoleum printmaking, give the work a unique style and add unrivaled depth, texture, and liveliness not replicated by other tile making methods.
+It is a thirty step process, all by hand (no molds are used), that takes from six to eight weeks to complete.
+To read more about my process, here is a link to an article written about Red Step Studio in the Kitsap Sun.

 |